muhdsalm/Caeser-/README.md

 I hate people who just leave their source code so everyone has to build the program.
 So, you can download the program from the **releases** section at the right hand side of the page.

 ## Because privacy is something everyone is entitled to.
 Period.

+P.S.: The python file is just for reference.
+It's not part of the actual program